By using our website, you agree to our use of cookies (Visit our privacy policy).

 Dubbing: A Comprehensive Guide

-The dialogue is lip synced to on-screen characters and mixed with the original production’s music and SFX to create the finished soundtrack.
+The dialogue is lip-synced to on-screen characters and mixed with the original music and SFX to create the finished soundtrack.

-In this article, we’ll take a look at the history of dubbing and the role it plays in various types of audiovisual content.
+In this article, we’ll take a look at the history of dubbing and the role it plays in various types of audiovisual content, including movies and TV shows.

 What Is Dubbing?

-As mentioned above, dubbing (sometimes referred to as “revoicing”) is the practice of adding or replacing dialogue in audiovisual content.
+As mentioned above, dubbing (sometimes called “revoicing”) is the practice of adding or replacing dialogue in audiovisual content.

-Film and TV creators often choose dubbing over subtitles when they want foreign audiences to have the experience of hearing characters speak in their own language.
+Film and TV creators often choose dubbing over subtitles when they want foreign audiences to hear characters speak in their own language.

-Immediately understanding what the characters are saying in one’s language can be more impactful than hearing a foreign language and reading the translation.
+Immediately understanding what the characters are saying can be more impactful than hearing a foreign language and reading the translation.

-With that being said, these challenges don’t make effective dubbing an unachievable goal.
+With that being said, effective dubbing is an achievable goal.

-Given a unified creative vision and a commitment to consistency across languages, there’s almost no limit to the possibilities of dubbing.
+Given a unified creative vision and a commitment to consistency across languages, there’s almost no limit to the possibilities.

 How Does Dubbing Work?